wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/Before the HOL - Azure Synapse Analytics end-to-end solution.md

     | Prompt |
     |--------|
     | Enter the unique suffix you used in the deployment |

+    > **Note**: You may see messages indicating `INFO: Failed to create one or more destination container(s).
+Your transfers may still succeed if the container already exists.` or `INFO: Any empty folders will not be processed, because source and/or destination doesn't have full folder support` - these messages are safe to ignore.

 4. Execute the **03-finalize-deployment.ps1** script by executing the following command: